BioinfoMachineLearning/MULTICOM3/README.md

 multimer_num_recycle = 3
 num_multimer_predictions_per_model = 5
 ```
 Please refer to [AlphaFold2](https://github.com/deepmind/alphafold) to understand the meaning of the parameters.
-The parameter values stored in bin/db_option file are applied to all the AlphaFold2/AlphaFold-Multimer variants in the MULTICOM3 system to generate models.
+The parameter values stored in bin/db_option file are applied to all the AlphaFold2/AlphaFold-Multimer variants in the MULTICOM3 system to generate predictions.
 The default bin/db_option file is created automatically by setup.py during the installation.
 The default parameter values above can be changed if needed.

 # Activate your python environment and add the MULTICOM3 system path to PYTHONPATH